davidbstein/dotfiles/mac_config_tricks.md

  *    │       └── #layersView
  *    └── #sidebarResizer
  */
- // TODO: this css is not sufficiently guarded against attaching when it shouldn't!
-.pdfViewer.scrollWrapped #viewer .page {
+ /* TODO: this css is not sufficiently guarded against attaching when it shouldn't!*/ .pdfViewer.scrollWrapped #viewer .page {
   margin: 0px;
   margin-left: -12px;